Kshitizbansal/pointillism_rp_net/README.md

 ## Dataset
 Download the dataset from [DATASET](https://drive.google.com/file/d/1C-Ryh5W5FLPenNgPUDNcNwiac-NnwU1A/view?usp=sharing) into the data folder.
 It should follow the structure as shown below.
+You can use this [repository](https://github.com/Kshitizbansal/pointillism-multi-radar-data) to visualize the dataset.

 About `300` frames are provided from each sensor for `48` different scenes.
 Each frame is time synchronized among all the sensors using system timestamps.